A Faster Generalized Two-Stage Approximate Top-K: Results and Discussion

 \subsection{Fusing Top-$K$ with matrix multiplication}

 Many real-world applications require identifying the Top-$K$ results from the outputs of matrix multiplications.
-One prominent example is maximum inner-product search (MIPS), where for a given query vector, the task is to retrieve the top-K vectors from a large database that have the highest inner products.
+One prominent example is maximum inner-product search (MIPS), where, for a given query vector, the task is to retrieve the top-K vectors from a large database that have the highest inner products.

-In this section, we evaluate our algorithm on a MIPS workload consisting of a database of one million 128-dimensional vectors and 1024 queries.
-Table \ref{tbl:mips_latency} reports the runtime of our fused algorithm on TPUv5e for this task.
-When using \texttt{jax.lax.top\_k}, an exact Top-$K$ algorithm, the second stage takes nearly 80$\times$ (587ms) more time than the matmul (7.32ms). \texttt{jax.lax.approx\_max\_k}~\cite{chern2022tpuknnknearestneighbor} reduces the cost but the second stage still takes 13$\times$ (118ms) more time than the matmul.
+We evaluate our algorithm on a MIPS workload of one million 128-dimensional vectors and 1024 queries.
+Table \ref{tbl:mips_latency} reports runtimes on TPUv5e.
+Exact Top-$K$ (\texttt{jax.lax.top\_k}) takes 80$\times$ longer in the second stage than the matmul (587ms vs 7.32ms). \texttt{jax.lax.approx\_max\_k} reduces this to 13$\times$ (118ms), and our $K'=1$ unfused implementation to 6$\times$ (50ms).

-In our unfused implementation for $K'=1$, which uses the improved bounds of the expected recall to choose the number of buckets, the second stage (50ms) reduces to roughly 6$\times$ the cost of the matmul.

-Moving to $K'=4$, we reduce the cost of the second stage (3.51ms) to slightly less than half of the cost of the matmul.
-At this point, the matrix multiplication (7.31ms) and the first stage (10.80ms) dominate the runtime.
-By fusing the first stage with the matmul, we eliminate the cost of the first stage and also improve the matmul's performance (6.55ms).
-While we see modest improvements to matmul performance in this setting, the gains can be significant in many practical MIPS applications.
-To understand the source of these gains in the matmul step, we study the performance characteristics of the matmul operation.
+Moving to $K'=4$, the second stage (3.51ms) falls below half the matmul cost, leaving the matmul (7.31ms) and first stage (10.80ms) as the bottleneck.
+Fusing the first stage with the matmul eliminates its cost and improves matmul performance (6.55ms).
+The gains from fusion can be significant in practice.
+The MIPS matmul multiplies \texttt{[B, D]} by \texttt{[D, N]} (queries, vector size, database size), giving arithmetic intensity $\frac{2}{E}\min(B,D)$ (derived in Appendix~\ref{sec:aimatmul_derive}), where $E$ is the element size.
+In large-scale deployments with $D$ in the low hundreds, the matmul is often memory-bound.
+Fusion avoids writing the large output tensor to memory, increasing arithmetic intensity and shifting the matmul closer to compute-bound.

-The MIPS task involves multiplying two matrices of the shape \texttt{[B, D]} with \texttt{[D, N]}, where $B$ is the number of queries, $D$ is the vector size, and $N$ is the number of database entries.
-In practice, $B$ and $D$ are often much smaller than $N$.
-Let $E$ denote the number of bytes per element.
-The arithmetic intensity of the matrix multiplication operation -- defined as the ratio of the number of FLOPs to the number of bytes transferred from memory -- is given by:

-In regimes where $B \gg D$, the matmul may be memory-bound if $D$ is not large enough.
-This is common in large-scale deployments that serve millions of queries per second (QPS) with $D$ in the low hundreds.
-In such cases, the output tensor is the largest and would dominate the memory traffic.
-By fusing the first stage with the matmul, we avoid having to write the large output tensor to memory, which increases the arithmetic intensity of the fused kernel.
-This shifts the matmul closer to being compute-bound if not compute-bound outright.
-As a result, fusion not only eliminates the cost of the first stage but can also improve the performance of the matmul in many cases.